-- 1.0 Although weather remains unpredictable and individual tolerances for snowy/icy conditions exist, these are the guidelines for Early Head Start home visits and socializations: - a.
+- 1. Although weather remains unpredictable and individual tolerances for snowy/icy conditions exist, these are the guidelines for Early Head Start home visits and socializations: - a.
 It is difficult to assess the conditions of all roads in the Early Head Start two county service areas.
 In case of inclement weather and the local school system is closed, home visits will be at the discretion of the Parent Educator.
 It should be noted that visits cancelled by the program or the Parent Educator must be made-up according the Head Start Performance Standards. - b.
 In case of inclement weather and all schools in the two county service areas are closed, playgroup/socializations will be cancelled by the program and be rescheduled when weather permits.
-If only some schools in the two county service area are closed, playgroup/socializations will be held at the discretion of the Director. - c.
+If only some schools in the two county service areas are closed, playgroup/socializations will be held at the discretion of the Director. - c.
 The Parent Educator is responsible for contacting their families scheduled for a home visit or playgroup/socialization if a program decision is made to cancel or limit travel. - d.
-The Director has final determination of canceling or re-scheduling events during cases of inclement weather.
+The Director has final determination of canceling or re-scheduling events during cases of inclement weather. - e.
+In the event that Community Link is closed or does not have buses running, does not necessarily mean 1st Step will be closed.
+If you have any questions, please call 618-526-8830.